Jimmy Kimmel is a brave man, or just a confident one.

 The burnishing became a showbiz way of life under Carson, as opportunity to fill in for him began to be seen as a launching pad.
 Carson’s most frequent early guest host was Joey Bishop, who sat behind the desk a record 177 times.
 Bishop parlayed that into a shot at competing with Carson in an ABC late-night show, one of the earliest examples of the folly of challenging Carson.
 It flopped and was gone in two years.

 That set a standard though: guest host for Carson, do it well, and somebody might give you a show.
 David Brenner got a syndicated late-night show—briefly—after filling in for Carson 70 times.
 David Letterman won the hour following Carson on NBC after 51 guest-hosting appearances.
-With Carson’s blessing (and a token interest in Dave’s show for Carson Productions.)
+That one was with Carson’s blessing (and a token interest in Dave’s show for Carson Productions).

 Joan Rivers, Carson’s first permanent guest host, famously moved to Fox and took on Carson to her ultimate (and quick) regret.